patcadelina/prometheus-wiki/Console-and-Alert-Field-Templates.md

 ## Basic templates

-There's support for defining templates that you can reuse, this is particularly powerful when using with console library support allowing you to share templates across consoles.
+There's support for defining templates that you can reuse.
+This is particularly powerful when combined with console library support, allowing you to share templates across consoles.
 ````
 {{define "myTemplate"}}do something{{end}}
 {{template "MyTemplate"}}